threefoldtech/info_grid/src/documentation/threefold_token/storing_tft/tf_connect_app.md

 ![farming_tf_wallet_6](./img/farming_tf_wallet_6.png)

 Next, you need to add a valid email address.
 This will be used as a broad KYC.
-You will need to access your email and confirm the validation email from ThreeFold to use properly the TF Connect App Wallet.
+You will need to access your email and confirm the validation email from ThreeFold to use properly the TF Connect app wallet.

 ![farming_tf_wallet_7](./img/farming_tf_wallet_7.png)